thoroc/vscode-extension-autoloadX/docs/architecture/testing-strategy.md

 ## Test Organization

 All test files will be co-located with the source files they are testing (e.g., `recommendationEngine.test.ts` will be next to `recommendationEngine.ts`).

 ### Unit Tests

 - **Framework:** Jest
 - **Focus:** Testing individual services and functions in isolation, with their dependencies mocked.
-The primary focus will be on the business logic within the `RecommendationEngine`.
+The primary focus will be on the business logic within the `RecommendationEngine` and the prioritized settings logic.
-- \*\*Example (`recommendationEngine.test.ts`):
+- **Example (`recommendationEngine.test.ts`):**

   ```typescript
   it("should recommend enabling the Python extension for a Python project", () => {